The Goldie Equation: III. Homomorphisms from Functional Equations

+So we begin in Section 2 with a study of the\textit{\ }auxiliary function $g$ corresponding to a given pair $(K,g)$ satisfying $(GFE),$ leading us to Theorem 2.1, which we view as establishing an \textit{index} (cf. [BinO7]).
+Section 3, prompted by the radial properties of Popa homomorphisms established in [BinO8], asserts in Theorem 3.1 analogous radiality properties of $(GFE)$ kernels.
+The proof is delayed to Section 5, after establishing in Section 4 the density of sets canonically modelling the rationals $m/n$ by appropriate `steering' of $m$-fold $g$- or $h$-actions applied to $u/n$ and computing related limits.
+This radiality implies (Corollary 6.2) that any kernel $K:\mathbb{G}_{\rho }(X)\rightarrow Y$ satisfies a dichotomy involving the null spaces $\mathcal{N}(\rho )$ and $ \mathcal{N}(\alpha )$ for $\alpha :\mathbb{G}_{\rho }(X)\rightarrow \mathbb{R }$ an arbitrary additive map.
+The dichotomy concerning the two null spaces arises because two hyperplanes passing through the origin (representing the two null spaces) have intersection either with co-dimension 1, when they coincide, or 2 otherwise.

-So we begin in Section 2 with a study of the\textit{\ }auxiliary function $g$ corresponding to a given solution $(K,g)$ of $(GFE)$ with $K:X\rightarrow Y,$ leading to Theorem 1 (the Index Theorem).
-Section 3, prompted by the radial properties of Popa homomorphisms established in [BinO7], considers analogous radiality properties of $K$.
-These imply that $K$ satisfies the `Null-space Dichotomy' of Corollary 2.
-In Section 4 we induce a Popa structure on the range space $Y$ and prove our main result, Theorem 4, on the existence of an appropriate functional $\sigma \in Y^{\ast }$ for transforming the right-hand side of $(GFE)$ into a circle operation.
-Section 5 is devoted to establishing a reduction to $(GFE)$ of the more general Goldie functional equation $(GGE)$ above wherein the Popa operation $u\circ _{\rho }v$ on the left-hand side of $(GFE)$ is replaced by another accelerated summation $ u+h(u)v,$ with the auxiliary $h$ sufficiently `smooth' at the origin (Fr\'{e} chet differentiable, say).
-The argument here relies on radial behaviours and on reducing a known `pexiderised variant' \footnote{ That is, additional function symbols replace instances in the functional equation $(GS)$ of the function symbol of primary interest.} of $(GS)$ to $ (GS)$ itself, with a resulting tetrachotomy of possible Popa homomorphisms; the latter foursome arises from the binary split into vanishing or non-vanishing Gateaux derivatives (along a radial direction) of the two accelerator auxiliaries.
+In Section 7 we induce a \textit{Popa group structure} on the range space $Y$ and prove our main result, Theorem 7.2, on the existence of an appropriate functional $\sigma \in Y^{\ast }$ for transforming the right-hand side of $ (GFE)$ into the circle operation associated with $\mathbb{G}_{\sigma }(Y)$.
+Section 8 is devoted to establishing a reduction to $(GFE)$ of the more general Goldie functional equation $(GGE)$ above, wherein the accelerated summation $u+h(u)v$ on the left-hand side of $(GGE)$ replaces the Popa operation $u\circ _{\rho }v$ .
+The argument of Section 8 relies on radial behaviours and on reducing a known `pexiderised variant' \footnote{ That is, additional function symbols replace instances in the functional equation $(GS)$ of the function symbol of primary interest.} of $(GS)$ to $ (GS)$ itself, with a resulting \textit{tetrachotomy} of possible Popa homomorphisms in any direction $u\in X$; the latter foursome can be interpreted as arising from the binary split into the vanishing or non-vanishing of Gateaux derivatives (along the radial direction $u$) of $h$ and $g,$ whose existence follows from $h$ satisfying $(GS)$ and $g$ satisfying the pexiderized equation $(PGS)$ (see \S 8).